SkorchedEU/GTNH-Guide-Pack/ContributionGuide.md

 https://git-scm.com/docs/gittutorial
 https://try.github.io/

-- As an alternate to using Git from the command line, you can use GitHub Desktop as a GUI.
+- As an alternative to using Git from the command line, you can use [GitHub Desktop](https://desktop.github.com/download/) as a GUI.
 It makes things very simple, and you don't need to remember any commands.
-We will focus on that option in the following.
+[IntelliJ](https://www.jetbrains.com/idea/download/) is also capable of interacting with Git if you already use it (or plan to use it) for mod development.
+This guide will focus on using GitHub Desktop.

 # Git Definitions